 Coping with death around the holidays

-It is sad anytime someone you love dies, but when those deaths happen around the holidays, it’s hard to remember why you are supposed to be happy.
+Sadly, anytime someone you love dies when those deaths happen around the holidays, it’s hard to remember why you are supposed to be happy.

-My mom ended up entering the witness protection program shortly after my eighth-grade Christmas.
+My mom entered the witness protection program shortly after my eighth-grade Christmas.

 I found her and moved in with her after I graduated high school at the end of July.

-I was excited to celebrate my birthday with her in a few days—then Halloween, Thanksgiving, and Christmas.
+I was excited to celebrate my birthday with her in a few days—Halloween, Thanksgiving, and Christmas.